PXLWidgets/php-composer-version/README.md

 - **Version comparison**

-  The entered version is compared against the current version to make sure that the new version is greater.
+  The entered version is compared against the current version to make sure that the new version is greater than the current.

+- **Version availability check**

+    The entered version is compared against all git tags to make sure that no tag already exists by the name of the version.

 - **Git branch check**

-  For safety, the branch name to commit on is fixed to `master`.
+  By default the branch name to commit on is fixed to `master`.
 Most of the times a new release should be a master revision.
 Exceptions might be revisions of pre-release stages as `alpha`, `beta` or `rc`.
+To override the target branch use the `--branch` option.

+- **Git status check**

+  If the working directory is not clean, the user is asked to continue.
+To skip the prompt and always allow, use the `--allow-dirty` option.

 ### CLI Options
 ```text
 -h, --help               Display this help content.